projectacrn/acrn-hypervisor/doc/getting-started/rt_industry.rst

    +----------------------+-------------------+----------------------+-----------------------------------------------------------+

 ..
 [1] The maximum supported memory size for ACRN is 16GB.
-If you are using 32GB memory, follow the :ref:`config_32GB_memory` instruction to modify the ``hypervisor/arch/x86/Kconfig`` and then use ``make FIRMWARE=uefi BOARD=nuc7i7dnb SCENARIO=industry hypervisor`` command to make the latest ACRN hypervisor which is supported 32GB memory.
-For more detailed instruction about how to build ACRN from the source code, refer to this :ref:`guide <getting-started-building>`.
+If you are using 32GB memory, follow the :ref:`config_32GB_memory` instruction to make the customized ACRN hypervisor which is supported 32GB memory.
+For more detailed information about how to build ACRN from the source code, refer to this :ref:`guide <getting-started-building>`.

 Set up the ACRN Hypervisor for industry scenario